jaredLunde/render-props/README.md

 **Toggle** [**`@render-props/toggle`**](./packages/toggle)

-A toggle component with configurable controls and property value name
+A component with a simple interface for toggling values between on/off states in a controlled or uncontrolled setting.